-So where do you start in pursuing friendship with your spouse?
+So where do you start in pursuing a lifelong friendship with your spouse?

 When it comes to having a friendship, God says you need to initiate the process.
 Proverbs 18:24 – if you’re going to have friends, you must be friendly (MLJV).

 This verse is never more true than in the relationship between husband and wife.
 To experience friendship with your spouse, it’s got to start somewhere.
 Initiate friendship by doing and saying those things that demonstrate your purpose to be your spouse’s good friend.